Pension need-to-knows

 If you're employed (aged 22-plus and earning at least £10,000 a year), you'll be auto-enrolled into a pension to which your employer must contribute at least 3% of your salary (within certain limits).

-This is effectively a pay rise, so beware of giving it up, plus there's no tax to pay on pension contributions (subject to annual allowances, above).
+This is effectively a pay rise, so opt out and you're throwing away free cash from your employer.
 It may not be going into your pay packet, but it is cash going towards your future.

 -